5-year fixed rates

 Interest rates outlook

-According to Genworth, Canada’s second largest mortgage default provider, the Bank of Canada will likely hold off rate hikes for another year.
-Any effort to raise interest rates in Canada before the US Federal Reserve does, will place upward pressure on the Canadian dollar – something the central bank wants to avoid.
+According to Genworth, Canada’s second largest mortgage default provider, there will likely not be another Bank of Canada interest rate hike for another year.
+Any effort to raise the Bank of Canada interest rate in Canada before the US Federal Reserve does, will place upward pressure on the Canadian dollar – something the central bank wants to avoid.
 Genworth is forecasting the prime rate will increase to 3.30% by 2013.
 The current prime rate, which drives variable mortgage rates, has been at 3.00% since late 2010.

 Where are Canada Mortgage Rates this week?

 A history of weekly 5-year fixed mortgage rates and 5-year variable mortgage rates